Debian/britney2/doc/hints.rst

 desirable than the resulting breakage.

 *Caveat*: Be sure to test the outcome of these hints.
-A last minute change can have long lasting undesireable consequences on the end result.
+A last minute change can have long lasting undesirable consequences on the end result.

 Other hints